 Employment Levels and Job Growth for Iowa’s Healthcare Administrators

-Iowa already has the highest concentration of medical and health services manager jobs in the country according to the Bureau of Labor Statistics, and that concentration is only likely to increase according to Iowa Workforce Development.
-The agency projects a 19.4 percent growth in the profession by 2026, with 520 openings a year resulting statewide.
+For a state that ranks 42nd in population density, it’s impressive that Iowa boasts the third-highest concentration of medical and health services manager jobs in the country according to the Bureau of Labor Statistics, and that concentration is only likely to increase according to Iowa Workforce Development.
+The agency projects a 21.8 percent growth in the profession over the decade leading up to 2028, with 590 openings a year resulting statewide.
 Those opening come from a combination of newly created positions and turnover in existing roles.

 The Salaries of Healthcare Administrators Throughout Iowa

-Although there is good news for healthcare administrators all over the state for salary numbers, Iowa City hits the sweet spot: it not only has the highest median wage in the state, it’s also the number one urban area in the country for job concentration for medical and health service managers.
+Although there is good news for healthcare administrators all over the state for salary numbers, Iowa City hits the sweet spot: it not only virtually ties Ames for having the highest median wage in the state, it’s also the number one urban area in the country for job concentration for medical and health service managers.

 Des Moines-West Des Moines